 Minimum year 1

-BBBB including English or another literary subject*, plus one of: Art, Product Design, Graphic Communication.
+BBBB including English or other literary subject*, plus one of: Art, Product Design, Graphic Communication.

-BBC including English or another literary subject*, plus one of: Art, Product Design, Graphic Communication.
+BCC including English or other literary subject*, plus one of: Art, Product Design, Graphic Communication.

 Irish Leaving Certificate

-Pre 2017: B1, B1, B3, B3 at HL including English or another literary subject*, plus one of: Art, Product Design, Graphic Communication.
+B1, B1, B3, B3 at HL including English or other literary subject*, plus one of: Art, Product Design, Graphic Communication.

-2017 onwards: H2, H2, H3, H3 at HL including English or another literary subject*, plus one of: Art, Product Design, Graphic Communication.
+H2, H2, H3, H3 at HL including English or other literary subject*, plus one of: Art, Product Design, Graphic Communication.

 BTEC (QCF) Extended Diploma Level 3